 Are you heading to Tokyo soon?
 Are you interested in visiting the Fox Village Japan?
-Here’s a guide on how to travel to one of Japan’s cutest places.
+Here’s a guide on how to travel to one of Japan’s cutest points.

 Zao Fox Village Japan

 We took a trip to Shiroishi in the mountains of Miyagi Prefecture to visit a village filled with hundreds of real wild foxes with adorably cute smiles – a place better known as Miyagi Zao Fox Village.

 And for some reason, they all look like they’re smiling at you, even when they are asleep.
 This could very well be the cutest place on Earth.

 There are over six species of foxes here at the sanctuary.
 But, correction, it’s not an actual village, it’s more like a really large forest filled with foxes in an enclosed area.

 They all sit and bask in the snow and smile at your camera and occasionally you can catch a couple of them fighting as you see on Nat Geo Wild.